 Michael Pate's penultimate appearance as Chief Vittoro is a mere cameo: he has no lines and merely waves to the Dows from a distance.
 (Pate is riding that recognizable Appaloosa from BROKEN ARROW, reportedly 22 years old when HONDO was filmed.)
 Glenn Langan's Victor Tribolet reaches a new low in his fourth appearance, showing us that even children aren't off-limits.

 Hondo and the Ghost of Ed Dow marks the closing of a chapter for the show: it turned out to be the swan song for Angie Dow and son Johnny.
 Kathie Browne and Buddy Foster remained in the closing credits, but neither appeared in the final five episodes.
 The show's focus shifted to assignments outside Fort Lowell and Noah Beery's role as Buffalo Baker was beefed up considerably.
 Whether the phasing out of the Dows was temporary or permanent is impossible to determine due to the show's truncated run, but the experiment was a success.
-HONDO racked up four road trip winners in a row and the Nielsen ratings also spiked upward.
+The next four HONDO segments were all winners and the Nielsen ratings also took an upward turn.

 Three decades after its premiere on ABC, Hondo and the Ghost of Ed Dow would mark the end of an era a second time.
 On May 28, 1999 it was the final installment shown on T.N.T., ending the show's highly successful ten year run on the cable channel.
 (That's some 520 consecutive Saturday mornings that at least one of the seventeen episodes aired!)

 HOW MANY CANS OF WHOOPASS?

 After foolishly kicking Sam at Hondo's favored watering hole, Selby and Gruder get the worst of it despite getting a two-on-one against Emberato.
 They later lose a rematch at their hideout, with Buffalo providing some backup this time.
 Hondo's ring record gets one mild blemish, though-- that uncontested right cross from Mr. Dow.
 It's likely that Hondo would have taken the high road anyway---David Brian was roughly the same age (57) as Rod Cameron and Jim Davis who had locked horns with Lane in past installments, but looked much older than both.